2022–23 Temple Owls men's basketball team

 The 2022–23 Temple Owls men's basketball team represented Temple University during the 2022–23 NCAA Division I men's basketball season.
 The Owls, led by fourth-year head coach Aaron McKie, played their home games at the Liacouras Center in Philadelphia, Pennsylvania as a member of the American Athletic Conference.
+They finished the season 16–16, 10–8 in AAC Play to finish in 5th place.
+They lost in the quarterfinals of the AAC Tournament to Cincinnati.

 Previous season

 The Owls finished the 2021–22 season 17–12, 10–7 in AAC Play to finish in fourth place.
 They lost in the quarterfinals of the AAC tournament to Tulane.